 Your veterinarian will likely recommend x-rays to look for signs of obstruction and will perform blood work to make sure there are no indications of underlying illnesses.

 Treatment of Hairballs in Cats

-Sometimes an overnight stay in the hospital will be necessary to adminster IV fluids and oral laxatives but if the hairball is not able to be passed naturally, surgical removal of the hairball will also be warranted.
+Sometimes an overnight stay in the hospital will be necessary to administer IV fluids and oral laxatives, but if the hairball is not able to be passed naturally, surgical removal of the hairball will also be warranted.

 How to Prevent Hairballs in Cats

 The best way to prevent your cat from getting a hairball is to brush it regularly to cut down on the amount of potential fur it ingests.
 Haircuts can also help, especially if your cat has long hair.